snowdrop/rest-http-example/README.md

 mvn test -Popenshift -Predhat
 ```

-# Launch
+# Launch and test

+To start Spring Boot using the embedded Aopache Tomcat jar files, run the following commands in order to start the maven goal of Spring Boot

 ```
 mvn spring-boot:run
 ```

-# Test

-* We can access the REST endpoint using curl or httpie tool
+If the application has been launched without any error, you can access the REST endpoint exposed using curl or httpie tool

 ```
 http http://localhost:8080/greeting
 curl http://localhost:8080/greeting